The Massachusetts Big Data project charts the growth of big data activity in the state.

 The Dynamic Weather Routes system quickly updates and analyses weather information to cut airline flight times and find alternative routes.

-The Department of Transportation’s Smart City Challenge will award up to $50 million to a medium-sized city to develop a data-driven transportation infrastructure.
+The winner of the Department of Transportation’s Smart City Challenge will receive more than $50 million in funding and support to improve its transportation network.